-- A statement as to what the external administrator considers would constitute the minimum financial records for the particular company to enable the company to prepare financial statements that correctly record and explain its transactions and financial position and performance and that would enable true and fair financial statements to be prepared and audited. - A statement by the external administrator as to why the financial records in their possession do not satisfy the requirements of the Act; namely why the financial records do not accurately record and explain the transactions and financial position and performance of the company or would allow the preparation of financial statements that could be audited. - Where appropriate, a statement concerning non-compliance with appropriate accounting standards.
+A statement as to what the liquidator considers would constitute the minimum financial records for the particular company to enable the company to prepare financial statements that correctly record and explain its transactions and financial position and performance, and that would enable true and fair financial statements to be prepared and audited.

+A statement by the liquidator as to why the financial records in their possession do not satisfy the requirements of the Corporations Act, namely why the financial records do not accurately record and explain the transactions and financial position and performance of the company or would not enable the preparation of financial statements that could be audited.

+Where appropriate, a statement concerning non-compliance with appropriate accounting standards.